melbinproy2003/TODO-App/README.md

 # TODO Application

 This TODO application enables users to manage tasks efficiently with features like adding, updating, and deleting tasks.
+In this application, we can download our task summary in Markdown format.
+Here is an example: [Task Summary Example](https://gist.github.com/melbinproy2003/861a1730ed92be3acc23c3815bdaa958).

 ## Setup